tpximpact/mhclg-oruk/content/about/international.md

 The international standard is described at the [Open Referral website](https://openreferral.org/).

 Examples of US programmes using the standard to structure their service information:

-_Check with Laura if we should include these here, in the case study pages or not at all._

 - [North Carolina](https://www.unitedwaync.org/) Department of Health and Human Services implemented an interoperable resource directory to match clients to health care providers, community-based organisations, and public services
 - [District of Columbia Primary Care Association](http://dcpca.org/) is using Open Referral to help understand how to build infrastructure that supports coordinated screening, referral and tracking across a range of health, human, and social services